Dr-D/learning-c/flex/flex2/README.md

 ## Defintions
 Note how a c type variable is created using %{ and ending in %}, if you get a premature EOF error then check the ordering of these.
 Also check if there are spaces in front of these opening and closing values.

 There is also a second way for creating a defintion <name> <definition>.
-The name of the defintion is DIGIT and the defintion is a regex that check for a single char if it is a digit.
+The name of the defintion is DIGIT and the defintion is a regex that checks for a single char if it is a digit.

 ## Rules
 Here we are still just printing out values so we print out the digit we found and the c variable num is incremented by one each time we find a digit and is printed out.